-Spicy, low fat, high fiber, high protein topping for baked potatoes: Place in food processor one carton of Mori Nu Tofu and one jar of Halms Lite Kim Chee (“lite” in this case means no MSG and no preservatives, hooray.
+Kim Cheese: Spicy, low fat, high fiber, high protein topping for baked potatoes, steamed cauliflower or whole grain crackers: Pour into a food processor one carton of (drained) organic tofu (heavier than silken but not “hard”) and one jar of kim chee – preferably organic, but certainly no MSG and no preservatives.
 If you can’t find kim chee without MSG where you live, here’s a recipe.)
 Blend until smooth.
-Cut open the baked potato lengthwise and crosswise, squish it together a little, and then add a half cup of the sauce.
+Taste and correct the seasoning, using ume vinegar if it needs more salt and acidity, and olive oil if it needs a richer flavor.

-Vegan cottage cheese is easy to make by mashing extra firm tofu (White Wave, Wildwood, etc.) with a fork, adding a dollop of Follow Your Heart Grape Seed Oil Vegenaise, and salting to taste with ume plum vinegar.
+Vegan cottage cheese is easy to make by mashing organic extra firm tofu (White Wave, Wildwood, etc.) with a fork, adding a dollop of Follow Your Heart Grape Seed Oil Vegenaise, and salting to taste with ume plum vinegar.